Thai boy thought he was hallucinating when rescuer arrived in cave

 “They will definitely be able to conduct their normal life,” one health official told journalists.
 “The doctors and nurses are under more stress than the team."

-"At this early stage, we are trying to get media not to bother the boys," he told Reuters on Tuesday, adding that they were protected by Thailand's Child Protection Act.
-The law protects those under 18 from media coverage that would cause emotional injury.
+"At this early stage, we are trying to get media not to bother the boys," he told Reuters on Tuesday, adding that they were protected by Thailand's Child Protection Act, which protects those under 18 from media coverage that would cause emotional injury.